Rafi-Siddiki/KeyCloak-HA/README.md

 ---

-## 5. Flask Application Setup
+## 5️⃣ Flask Application Setup in Keycloak

-The Flask application needs a properly configured Keycloak realm and client before it can authenticate users.
+Before running the Flask app, you must create the Keycloak realm and client.

 ### Phase 1: Create Realm

 1. Open the **Keycloak Admin Console**
-2. Hover over the realm selector in the top-left corner
+2. Hover over the realm selector
 3. Click **Create Realm**
 4. Set the realm name to: